13 Disney theme park attractions you will never ride again

 Image: The Everett Collection

-EPCOT Center is turning 35 years old.
-Opening on October 1, 1982, the Walt Disney World theme park offered a vision of the future.
+EPCOT Center opened on October 1, 1982, the Walt Disney World theme park offered a vision of the future.

 Well, now it is the future — though not quite the one we saw on rides like Spaceship Earth.
 That got us thinking about all those trips we took with the family to Orlando and Anaheim to visit Disney parks.
 So many of the rides in Tomorrowland have faded away, as the world of tomorrow became today.